Argentina: Missing sub could be out of oxygen soon

 There was one more communication with the captain before the sub went missing, Galeazzi said.
 The navy did not give details of its content.

-The San Juan is a German-built, 65-meter long (213-foot) TR-1700 submarine, powered by one electric and four diesel engines, the Argentine navy said.
+The San Juan is a German-built, 65-meter long (213-foot) TR-1700 submarine, powered by one electric and four diesel engines.

-Approximations of oxygen in the vessel are complicated, said William Craig Reed, a former US Navy diver and submariner.
+Approximations of oxygen in the vessel are complicated, said William Craig Reed, a former US Navy diver and submariner who writes on the subject.
 "It's dependent upon the last time they actually recharged their batteries, how long ago they refreshed the air, what's inside the submarine," Reed said.

 Peter Layton, a visiting fellow at the Griffith Asia Institute at Australia's Griffith University, offered a scenario similar to Balbi's: If the vessel had sunk but was still intact, Layton said, the crew would have about a week to 10 days of oxygen.